amule-project/amule/platforms/Windows/MSVC12/libs/libGeoIP/readme.txt

 How to build aMule with GeoIP support

-The MaxMind GeoIP library can detect the country an IP adress comes from. aMule uses this information to display a little country flag for each source or ed2k server.
+The MaxMind GeoIP library can detect the country an IP address comes from. aMule uses this information to display a little country flag for each source or ed2k server.
 Since this is an external library it is disabled by default.
 This is how to enable it: